HK1994/designing-data-intensive-applications-notes/README.md

 On the surface, data warehouse and relational OLTP DB can look very similar (SQL interface), but the internals can be very different.

 ### Stars and Snowflakes: Schemas for Analytics

+Data warehouses are used in a formulaic style know as a _star schema_.

+Centre of the schema is the _fact table_, which represents an event that occurred at a particular time e.g. customer's purchase of a product, or click by a user.

+TODO: p94 Example of a star schema image

+### Column-Orientated Storage

+If you have trillions of rows and petabytes of data in your fact tables, storing and querying them efficiently becomes challenging.

+OLTP DBs and Document DBs are laid out in a similar fashion, each row or document is stored as one contiguous sequence of bytes.

+Column orientated storage is simple, store all the values from each column together instead.
+Then you only need to read and parse thhose columns that are used in that query.

+#### Column Compression

+Column orientated storage leads itself well to compression.

+_Bitmap encoding_ is particularly effective in data warehouses.\

+### Writing to Column-Orientated storage

+Column-orientated storage makes sense in analytical settings as the load consists of large read-only queries.
+However, they have the downside of making writes more difficult.

+Update in place approach like B-Trees is not possible with compresed columns.
+Most likely have to write all the column files if you wanted to insert a row in the middle of a sorted table.

+LSM Trees are a good solution.
+When enough writes have accumulated in memory, they are combined with an existing column files on disk and written to new files in bulk.

+_Data cube_ is a common special case of a materialized view, it is s grid of aggregates grouped 	by different dimensions.

+## Chapter 4 - Encoding and Evolution